CrusadingGroundhog/HomeWork41621/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?
+So far Coinbase is the dominate

 ## Recommendations